APPLICATION, SELECTION AND CONFIRMATION TIMELINE

 If you absolutely know that you are unable to attend the Summer Component, you are encouraged to apply for the Academic Year Component (Fall to Spring of Academic Year 2014-2015).

-Complete the online Dragon Summer Program Application by no later than Tuesday, July 1 (11:59 p.m.
+Complete the online Dragon Scholars Program Application by no later than Tuesday, July 1 (11:59 p.m.
 EDT).

 Offers are made on a rolling basis beginning June 16.
 Applicants are encouraged to submit their applications as soon as possible to ensure their chance at a space for the Academic Year Component.
 The last of the offers for the Academic Year Component will be made during the week of July 7.